flutter/flutter/dev/tools/gen_keycodes/README.md

 It draws information from various source bases, including online repositories, and manual mapping in the `data` subdirectory.
-It incorporates these information into a giant list of physical keys, and another for logical keys.
+It incorporates this information into a giant list of physical keys, and another for logical keys.

 ## Running the tool